Albany Theatre (Coventry): History

-The Council for the Encouragement of Music and the Arts used the Theatre through the War Years to entertain the public with concerts and other events.
+The Council for the Encouragement of Music and the Arts began to use the hall as a theatre through the War Years to entertain the public with concerts and other events.

-After the war, the college or Butts Theatre entered something of a golden age.
-The archive shows how well it was used, not only by community groups, but also as a professional venue.
+After the war, the college or Butts Theatre, as it had become known, entered something of a golden age being used both by community groups, but also as a professional venue.
 It was home to the Midland Theatre Company – the first funded (and well-supported) "Rep".
-The Midland Theatre Company went on to become the repertory company at the Belgrade.

 Workers at car factories like Morris Motors organised amateur play performances; arts societies organised drama competitions; musical theatre societies thrived; dance companies and schools used it well, as did of course students studying at the college.
 The theatre is mentioned in "The Art of Coarse Acting" from when it was home to several drama festivals.
-Some of the city's biggest stars began their careers at the theatre; most importantly, thousands of young people had their first taste of performance there, which explains the passionate nostalgia for a bygone age and support for a vibrant future.

 The theatre underwent major refurbishment in the late 1980s with the construction of a counterweight flying frame and powered flying winches as well as a major electrical rewire of the stage lighting, financed by Coventry City Council.
 But then the future of the building as a theatre came under significant threat during the 1990s.

 As Carol Bloxham notes, in her 2008 history of the college, the Technical College faced acute financial pressures, attributed to the inability of College Management to manage the budget that was handed to them when colleges were taken out of local authority control.
-When in 1991 it came to light that the Technical College had lost somewhere in the region of £3 million in its accounts, the Principal, John Temple, who had been in office since 1984, resigned along with members of the senior management team.
-Keith Wood, then Theatre Manager, fought a determined battle, strongly supported by local amateur groups, to prevent the theatre from conversion to premises to house "new-fangled" computer suites.
-Although Arts Council England awarded a substantial lottery grant in 1997 (£365,000) for the "Refurbishment of Community Theatre" the threat to the theatre's survival was real and constant.
+When in 1991 it came to light that the Technical College had lost somewhere in the region of £3 million in its accounts, the Principal, John Temple, resigned along with members of the senior management team.
+Keith Wood, then Theatre Manager, fought a determined battle, strongly supported by local amateur groups, to prevent the theatre from being converted to house computer suites.
+Although Arts Council England awarded a substantial lottery grant in 1997 (£365,000) for the "Refurbishment of Community Theatre" the threat to the theatre's survival was constant.

 The passion of the campaign to save it, led by Alan Biddle and Coventry Musical Theatre Consortium, persuaded the City Council to impose a "Section 106" planning condition when the college building was finally sold to developers that aimed to ensure the theatre would be saved for the community.
-When Coventry Technical College – then known as City College – moved its final students across the city at the end of 2008 the theatre closed its doors and went dark.
+When Coventry Technical College moved its final students across the city at the end of 2008 the theatre closed its doors and went dark.